Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 What is a component content management system (CCMS)?

-#What is a component content management system (CCMS)?
+#What is a Component Content Management System (CCMS)?

-A Component Content Management System is based on a structured content approach that enables teams to break down their content pages into reusable modular components.
-Instead of building new content models for every content page, teams build bite-sized component blocks that when put together can form any number of content pages.
+A CCMS takes a highly structured approach to organizing content data, making it possible to break up content pages into modular components.
+So, instead of building new content models for each page type, teams can build bite-sized component blocks that can be put together to form any number of content pages.

-#Component vs document approaches
+#Component vs. document approaches

 Linear document vs. component document